by The Chocolate Dictionary

 - Christopher Fry’s play Venus Observed, in which the central character sees “no end to the parcelling out of heaven in little beauties”.
 The play being endowed with particular credibility as chocolit because of the chocolate associations in the author’s name.

 - The Harry Potter books which, according to Stephen Fry who narrated them for the BBC, are “like swimming in chocolate”.
-And with a name like his he should know all about swimming in chocolate.

-There are also the inspirational books with chocolate in the title, such as Kay Allenbaugh’s Chocolate for Women series, written to caress the heart and nourish the soul.
+And (3) inspirational books with chocolate in the title, such as Kay Allenbaugh’s Chocolate for Women series, written to caress the heart and nourish the soul.